What Earth First Got Right in the Adirondacks

 The impulse of environmentally conscious people to restore native species is a good one, but as with those who advocate "peace through superior firepower," something went terribly wrong with the logic of those who jumped to reclamation as the method.

-One of the big lessons of my ideological devolution is that there is no objective moral ground in American society.
-Moral systems and ideas that conform to capitalist ideology are allowed to thrive.
+One of the big lessons of my life is that there is no objective moral ground in American society.
+Moral systems that conform to capitalist ideology are allowed to thrive.
 Those that do not are crushed or marginalized.
-Earth First! understood this.
+Earth First understood this.
 Blocking roads, spiking trees, and killing bulldozers offered some tangible interruption of development activities, but they were also symbolic acts designed to disrupt the logic of extractionist capitalism and reassert a marginalized moral system---biocentrism.
 Similarly, their campaign against reclamation in Adirondack State Park was designed to shine a light on how thoroughly human activity was warping the region's biodiversity.

-I often summon this scene in my mind to remind myself of how disproportionately American society leans towards the interests of capitalism and resource management when assessing the value of biodiversity.
-When push comes to shove, a small army of uniformed men will show up to defend the rights of sports fishermen to fish for brook trout and two guys in swimsuits will be there to defend the lives of the fish no one cares about--one riding an inflatable alligator and the other on an inflatable shark.
+I often summon this scene in my mind to remind myself of how disproportionately American society leans towards the interests of capitalism and resource management.
+When push comes to shove, a small army of uniformed men will show up to defend the rights of sport fishermen to fish for brook trout and two guys in swimsuits will be there to defend the lives of the fish no one cares about---one riding an inflatable alligator and the other on an inflatable shark.